Dek21a1/Dek-PWA-SE.AS1/agile_artifacts.md

 4. connect db to read from db for other members of team

 ### changes to sprint - additions ###
+users have clearance to do certain actions within a team site has been stylised
 ## Increment (what must be achieved by the end of the sprint) ##
 1. logged in accounts that are in a team can view dev logs of other members
 2. users can push logs with changes for team members to view
-3. users can request to join or receive requests to join a team
+3. users can receive requests to join a team
 ## Sprint Review (Focus on project management)
 ### what challenges did you have ###
+code not working, causing delays
 ### what did you do well ###

 ### What will you do differently next time ###
+more effectively debug